 What is next?

-- Communications promoting professional development opportunities and resources and tools to support implementation of a whole-school approach to respectful relationships education will be rolled out.
+- Communications promoting professional development opportunities, resources and tools to support implementation of respectful relationships education, including materials on consent, help-seeking and reporting of sexual assault will be rolled out.

 - Developing information and resources to build and promote a culture of respect and gender equality through the Australian Curriculum.